glytoucan/glytoucan/manual/publication-registration.md

 <br>

-Then you will have your submitted literature in the section as shown in the image below.
+Then you will have your submitted literature in the section as shown in the image below, and you can add more ids if necessary.

 <br>